glibg10b/ltt-linux-challenge-issues/README.md

 ## The issues

-Note: Some of these may be subjective.
+Note: Some of these may be subjective, and some may have been fixed without my knowledge.

 ### Part 1